NeoGeographyToolkit/StereoPipeline/docs/examples/historical.rst

    is expected.
 The RPC model greatly reduces the disagreement with the reference, but a closer inspection still shows systematic differences.

-The above figure shows the effect of modeling distortion using RPC (:numref:`ba_rpc_distortion`).
+The above figure shows the effect of modeling distortion using RPC distortion (:numref:`rpc_distortion`).
 The approach was to first create the RPC distortion models with ``convert_pinhole_model`` (:numref:`convert_pinhole_model`).
 Polynomials of degree 3 were used.
 Then, the camera files were manually modified to set the very small distortion